scality/metalk8s/docs/architecture/cluster-services.rst

 Basic Cluster Add-ons
 --------------------
-The following add-ons are deployed atop the basic Kubernetes services:
+The following add-ons are deployed along with the basic Kubernetes services:

 Helm / Tiller
 *************